 McIntyre Dick & Partners is one of Southland's leading chartered accountancy and business advisory firms.
 We've been around for a while, for over 45 years in fact, and over that time we've worked with hundreds of businesses like yours all around the south.
 Whether you are just starting out, wanting to grow or looking to sell or pass your business on to the next generation, we can help.

-As discussed in the last edition of Topical Taxes, farmers would be classified into Type 1 (essentially larger farms) and Type 2 farms (essentially smaller farms).Where the value of the farm dwelling (including curtilage and improvements) is 20% or less of the total value of the farm, the farm is a Type 1 farm otherwise it is a Type 2 farm.The Commissioner will accept the following as a reasonable estimate of the value of the farm:
+Under the announced changes, farmers are classified into Type 1 (essentially larger farms) and Type 2 farms (essentially smaller farms).Where the value of the farm dwelling (including curtilage and improvements) is 20% or less of the total value of the farm, the farm is a Type 1 farm otherwise it is a Type 2 farm.The Commissioner will accept the following as a reasonable estimate of the value of the farm:

 The below table summaries the income tax treatment of dwelling expenditure for each type of farm: